Why Choose Our Program?

 Medical School and Residency Programs: Johns Hopkins; The College of Physicians & Surgeons of Columbia University; Stony Brook, SUNY; Brown University School of Medicine; Oregon Health & Science University School of Medicine; Kansas University School of Medicine

-Graduate Study in Other Fields: B.U.
-School of Public Health; Heller School for Social Policy and Management, Brandeis University; Neag School of Education, University of Connecticut.
+Doctoral Programs in Other Fields: B.U.
+School of Public Health; Heller School for Social Policy and Management, Brandeis University; Georgetown University; B.U.
+Graduate Division of Religious Studies.

 In Related Professional Disciplines